spdobest/KotlinWorld/COROUTINES.md

 Kotlin implements stackless coroutines — it’s mean that the coroutines don’t have own stack, so they don’t map on the native thread.

 **NOTE - One can think of a coroutine as a light-weight thread.
 Like threads, coroutines can run in parallel, wait for each other and communicate.
 The biggest difference is that coroutines are very cheap, almost free: we can create thousands of them, and pay very little in terms of performance.
 True threads, on the other hand, are expensive to start and keep around.
 A thousand threads can be a serious challenge for a modern machine.**

+**NOTE-** Kotlin Coroutines are like lightweight threads.
+They are lightweight because creating coroutines doesn’t allocate new threads.
+Instead, they use predefined thread pools, and smart scheduling.
+Scheduling is the process of determining which piece of work you will execute next.
+Just like a regular schedule.

+**NOTE:** Additionally, coroutines can be suspended and resumed mid-execution.
+This means you can have a long-running task, which you can execute little-by-little.
+You can pause it any number of times, and resume it when you’re ready again.
+Knowing this, creating a large number of Kotlin Coroutines won’t bring unnecessary memory overhead to your program.
+You’ll just suspend some of them until the thread pool frees up.

 ## Definition of Coroutines:
 A framework to manage concurrency in a more performant and simple way with its lightweight thread which is written on top of the actual threading framework to get the most out of it by taking the advantage of cooperative nature of functions.